Their Story Matters with Sara Troy and her guest The Pink Lady Jackie Goldberg, on air from September 5th

 Despite the reality that everyone ages, society and the media influence and reinforce negative attitudes resulting in unfair prejudices against ageing and older adults.
 Within the entertainment industry, the roles for older actors get diminished and typecast.
 They are portrayed as fragile, dependent, helpless, unproductive and demanding rather than deserving of our respect and admiration.
 Jokes poke fun at ageing, memory loss and physical impairments.
 Not fair and often untrue!

 One of the greatest gifts Pink Lady gives the world is how she challenges stigmas about ageing that seniors face on a regular basis.
-She has become a powerful voice of today’s 60+ community, that challenges sceptics and proves that it’s “absolutely possible to be vital, creative, enthusiastic, energetic, sexy, and “shout-out” fantastic.”
+She has become a powerful voice of today’s 60+ community, that challenges skeptics and proves that it’s “absolutely possible to be vital, creative, enthusiastic, energetic, sexy, and “shout-out” fantastic.”
 Senior Star Power Productions produced fifteen musical reviews, including “Rockin’ With The Ages,” “The Beat Goes On” and “We Have a Dream.”
 These musical reviews feature the only talent that is 60+; some have extensive experience in the stage, film and TV industry; some are newcomers.
 Her shows are nothing short of bursting with talent!

 TUNE IN HERE FOR ON-DEMAND LISTENING

 For mobile/tablets you can download free apps here: CLICK HERE